federal-geospatial-platform/fgp-metadata-proxy/docs/PT Catalogues-Portals.md

 | use\_default\_schema              | Use default package schema instead of a custom schema        defined with an IDatasetForm plugin (default: False)           |
 | include\_tracking                 | Add tracking information to dataset and resources (default:   False)                            |

+### More Information

+For more information on CKAN, visit https://ckan.org/.

 ## Drupal

 ### P/T Usage